bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 A total submission score less than 1 indicates that, under the evaluated policy portfolio, the system is performing *better* in comparison to the BAU scenario.

-You will find more information on the outputs of the BISTRO simulation, how to interpret them, and the scoring function on the [outputs and the scoring function](./Understanding_the_outputs_and_the%20scoring_function.md) page.
+You will find more information on the outputs of BISTRO, how to interpret them, and the scoring function on the [outputs and the scoring function](./Understanding_the_outputs_and_the%20scoring_function.md) page.